Today I’m sharing 17 Banana Facts That’ll BLOW YOUR MIND. I’m excited to reveal some little known secrets about our beloved banana.

 Bananas are very high in nutrients as they are full of potassium, fibre, vitamin c, calcium, iron and many other nutrients.
 Studies have shown that eating bananas can protect you from heart attacks, strokes and cancer.
-To find out more about the nutrients of a banana, check out my other post called 10 EXTRAORDINARY Banana Nutrition Facts.
+I have a post where I got into more about the nutrients of a banana, called 10 EXTRAORDINARY Banana Nutrition Facts.

 Popularity of the banana is rising.
 About 96% of American households buy bananas at least once a month.